 See Related: Brussels vs Amsterdam: What’s the Difference?

 16. Bratislava, Slovakia

 Address: Bratislava Main Square

 The Bratislava Christmas markets are scattered throughout the city, with the major parts of the markets located in the town’s main square.
-If you’re coming to Bratislava from Vienna (as I did a couple of Christmasses ago), the train will drop you off within walking distance of the main square, where the biggest Christmas market takes place.
+If you’re coming to Bratislava from Vienna (as I did a couple of Christmases ago), the train will drop you off within walking distance of the main square, where the biggest Christmas market occurs.

-Slovakia may not have the reputation of magical Christmas markets the way Germany and France do, but the customs and traditions are just as magical and festive in Slovakia as they are anywhere else in the world.
+Slovakia may not have the reputation of magical Christmas markets like Germany and France do.
+Still, the customs and traditions are just as magical and festive in Slovakia as they are anywhere else in the world.
 This is one of the smaller European Christmas markets, but it still packs a punch for visitors and is one of the more unique experiences on this list.

 The Franciscan Square is connected to the Main Square and provides a variety of wooden stalls with handmade items to browse.
-At another market site, at Hviezdoslavovo Square, you will find an ice rink, food, and drinks stalls.
+You will find an ice rink at another market site, Hviezdoslavovo Square, and food and drinks stalls.
 The Old Market Hall has traditional Christmas ornaments and festive decorations to admire.

 As for food, the Loksa, potato pancakes, and poppy strudel are essentials in the Slovakian Christmas diet and should not be missed!
 Enjoy a cup of Hora (or grog), the traditional Slovakian hot spiced rum drink.

 The Bratislava Christmas market is open in November and December.
 There is so much to explore in this quaint European town; try the Archbishop’s Palace and the Presidential Palace on your visit.
 Don’t miss the gleaming white Bratislava Castle while you’re at it!